-Dr. Robert (Bob) Lytle is an Assistant Professor in the Department of Criminal Justice at the University of Arkansas at Little Rock in the Fall of 2016.
-He joined the department in the Fall of 2016.
+Dr. Robert (Bob) Lytle has been an Assistant Professor in the Department of Criminal Justice at the University of Arkansas at Little Rock since Fall 2016.

 His research generally focuses on the ways societies define and respond to crime.
-Of particular interest have been the processes and factors by which criminal justice policy is created, implemented, changed, and terminated, along with the outcomes of such policies.
+He is particularly interested in the processes and factors by which criminal justice policy is created, implemented, changed, and terminated, along with the outcomes of such policies.
 His recent work has focused on sex offense laws and correctional procedures (restrictive housing, misconduct hearings, parole board decisions, parole outcomes, etc.).
 Ultimately, Bob’s long-term goal for this line of research is to assess and generate theoretical explanations for criminal justice policy processes and punishment more broadly.
-In the short-term, however, Dr. Lytle’s interest is in promoting success in our responses to crime as well as identifying areas in which we may improve.
+In the short-term, however, Dr. Lytle’s interest is in promoting success in our responses to crime as well as identifying areas in which we may improve such responses.
 Relatedly, his work in each of these substantive areas has led to several research and policy briefs at the request of state legislatures.
 Dr. Lytle also enjoys collaborating with local, state, and national agencies in efforts to develop and evaluate crime responses beyond corrections and policy.
 Much of Bob’s recent work has been applied in nature, stemming from collaborative and evaluative research efforts requested by local and state agencies.
-More specifically, Dr. Lytle recently helped evaluate CIT training in a North Carolina prison as well as an assessment of the Substance Abuse Prevention and Treatment Needs in a rural county in Nebraska.
-Further, Dr. Lytle’s has begun work on a project assessing the impact of a change in police dispatch strategies on calls for service in a small Southern city.
+More specifically, Dr. Lytle helped evaluate CIT training in a North Carolina prison as well as an assessment of the Substance Abuse Prevention and Treatment Needs in a rural county in Nebraska.

-His research has been published in scholarly such as American Journal of Criminal Justice, Criminal Justice Policy Review and the Journal of Criminology, Criminal Justice, Law and Society.
-His is also currently the Treasurer and a charter member of the newly founded Sex Offense Policy Research Workgroup, as well as a member of several professional organizations (American Society of Criminology, Academy of Criminal Justice Sciences, American Political Science Association, etc.).
+His research has been published in scholarly journals such as Criminology, Criminal Justice and Behavior, American Journal of Criminal Justice, Criminal Justice Policy Review, and the Journal of Criminology, Criminal Justice, Law and Society.
+His is also the Treasurer and a charter member of the newly founded Sex Offense Policy Research Workgroup, the Deputy Director of the Academy of Criminal Justice Sciences Assessment Committee, as well as a member of several other professional organizations (American Society of Criminology, American Political Science Association, etc.).